ThoreKr/cups_exporter/README.md

                         The cups port to use (default: 631) --cups-user CUPS_USER
-                        The user to connect with (default: default)
+                        The user to connect with (default: default) --listen-port LISTEN_PORT
+                        The port the exporter will listen on (default: 9329)
 ```

 The metrics exported are: